 With Holiday Extras you can get reliable USA holiday insurance or cheap worldwide travel insurance cover.
 Simply apply for a policy online today, or call our UK-based contact centre to discuss your options with our friendly insurance team on 0800 093 1900 and quote WY992.

 If you're a frequent traveller our annual policy is perfect.
-You'll benefit from the same level of cover offered by the Premium option, and parties on annual policies are not required to travel together and we offer £75 excess on most covers, and £100 excess on medical.
+You'll benefit from the same level of cover offered by the Premium option, and parties on annual policies are not required to travel together and we now offer policies with excess from £0 - £150.